VITObelgium/pid-python-quickstart/pid-python-quickstart-default-logging/README.md

 that should ideally placed in a 'finally' statement.
 It shall log the exit code and, the exit message and close the communication layer to the DataStore facility.

-The user can specify on which files he is using ( creation, deletion, use, .. ) with the instruction :
+The user can specify which files he is using ( creation, deletion, use, .. ) with the instruction :

 	process_log.add_file("[file path]","[operation]","<type>","<Wkt geometry>", "<checksum>","<size>","<product_id>", "<ogc_urn>")

 where only the file path (string) and the operation (string) are mandatory.
+The call to add_file can be executed several times to specify that the system has used/created/deleted/... many files.

 More information can be set with